zzhangjii/learning-library/workshops/journey3-data-science/LabGuide200.md

 ## Objectives

-- Configure R, SparkR, and RStudio Server to run on BDCS-CE
+- Configure R, SparkR, and RStudio Server to run on BDC

 ## Required Artifacts

-- A running BDCS-CE instance and Storage Cloud Object Store instance, created as per the instructions in the New Data Lake Journey Lab 100.
-These instructions included the use of a special "bootstrap.sh" script which setup the BDCS-CE environment for this workshop.
+- A running BDC instance and Storage Cloud Object Store instance, created as per the instructions in the New Data Lake Journey Lab 100.
+These instructions included the use of a special "bootstrap.sh" script which setup the BDC environment for this workshop.
-- **You completed the tutorials in the New Data Lake Journey Lab 200 Getting to know BDCS-CE**
+- **You completed the tutorials in the New Data Lake Journey Lab 200 Getting to know BDC**

-## Connect to the BDCS-CE Console
+# Connect to the BDC Console

 **Make sure you completed the tutorials in the New Data Lake Journey Lab 200 Getting to know BDCS-CE before starting this lab.
 They create certain objects (like hive tables and object store files) needed by this lab.**

+## Steps

 ### **STEP 1**: Navigate/login to the Oracle Cloud My Services Dashboard